 When the diagnostic behavior is assigned, this also changes the measured value status and device status for the diagnostic information.
 The measured value status and device status depend on the choice of diagnostic behavior and on the group in which the diagnostic information is located.

 The diagnostic information is grouped as follows:

-- Diagnostic information pertaining to the electronics: diagnostic number 200 to 399 →
+- Diagnostic information pertaining to the sensor: diagnostic number 000 to 199 → 172 - Diagnostic information pertaining to the electronics: diagnostic number 200 to 399 →